Puerto Rico on a Budget | How to Stay, Eat, and Travel Cheaply

 6 Tips to Do Puerto Rico on a Budget

-I have an entire article laying out dozens of my best tips for Puerto Rico, but here are 6 ones that will specifically help you to do Puerto Rico on a budget:
+I have an entire article laying out dozens of my best tips for Puerto Rico, but here are 6 of them that will specifically help you to do Puerto Rico on a budget:

 Stay in an Apartment Rental

 Most hotels in Puerto Rico cost over $150 per night.
-If you’re on a budget, instead of looking for a Puerto Rico hotel, try searching for Airbnb’s, VRBOs, hostels, or Paradores, which are small local hotels with a Caribbean vibe.
+For this reason, budget travelers often prefer Airbnbs vs hotels.
+You can also find VRBOs, hostels, or Paradores, which are small local hotels with a Caribbean vibe.

 Eat Where The Locals Eat

-If you still want to enjoy local cuisine, without draining your pocket, eat in places where the locals eat like chinchorros, small food kiosks, Chicken BBQs, and local bakeries.
+If you want to enjoy local cuisine without draining your pocket, then eat where the locals do.
+Such as at chinchorros, small food kiosks, Chicken BBQs, and local bakeries.
 We’ll cover some of my cheap local eats later in this post.

 Rent a Car

-Renting a car might sound like a crazy tip to keep a budget, but long distances in taxis in Puerto Rico are pricey, and public transportation isn’t great.
+Renting a car might sound like a crazy tip to keep a budget, but going long distances in Puerto Rico taxis can be pricey and public transportation isn’t great.
 Getting your own car rental is cheaper than paying for tours or shuttles, and driving a car in Puerto Rico is super easy if you’re accustomed to driving in the USA.

 To find the best price on a rental, use a search engine like Discover Cars.
-They are great because they let you compare prices and agency reviews on one page.
+As I mention in my guide to Puerto Rico car rentals, Discover Cars is great because they let you compare prices and agency reviews on one page.

 Make Your Own Food